lightblue-platform/lightblue-docs-developer/configuration/README.md

 ```
   * validateRequests: If true, requests are validated using their JSON schema.
 Defaults to false.

-  * datastoreType : Name of the datastore type for which this
+  * backend : Name of the backend for which this
     controller is to be used.
-This is the data store type used in
+This is the backend used in
     metadata DataStore interface.
   * controllerFactory : Name of the class implementing
     com.redhat.lightblue.config.crud.ControllerFactory interface.